The teacher’s ELP program manual is available to download (113 pages, pdf file format, 1.7 MB).

 The Environmental Living Program camp site is located a short walking distance from the historic town of North Bloomfield, a 45 minute drive north-east of Nevada City, California.
 This site has been designed to promote the feeling of living in a gold rush camp back in the 1870’s.
 Students will prepare food and learn crafts from that era, and participate in a scavenger hunt through the ghost town of North Bloomfield.
 This learning experience is enhanced by how imaginatively teachers and parents team with park staff to recreate the time period.

 There is an on-site storage shed with camping and cooking supplies and cooking utensils available for use during your stay.
 Each school will be supplied with enough crafting material for each student as well as firewood to heat the candle pot and fire pit for cooking.
-Review this list in the ELP Manual link above.
+Review this list in the ELP Manual.

 Prior to the overnight visit, the student should be well versed in the gold rush story.
 This should include historical research as well as developing a fictional gold rush character for themselves.
 Student activity groups should be developed with each team coming up with a skit or a story about their way west.
 These skits may be shared around the campfire along with period songs and music.